Satchel Paige has been credited with warning, “Don’t look back. Something might be gaining on you,”

 I can peek ahead in mundane matters.
 Sometimes I accurately gauge when I am perilously close to being out of dog food or gas, and I occasionally fall on the correct side of a tuition payment’s due date.

-But those tentative steps into the future are repeating patterns, things I can envision doing because I’ve done them before.
+But those tentative steps into the future are repeating patterns, things I can envision doing only because I’ve done them before.
 For a reasonably imaginative person, I can’t seem any longer to venture beyond what I’ve already experienced.
 I wonder if that’s a part of grief.
 When my husband was alive I had no trouble envisioning a future.
 I could imagine our children going off to college and having lives and families of their own, and see us spending decades together in the phase of life that comes when children have grown.

 All of that ground to a halt in the space of a few words.
 From that moment, I could only see as far ahead as Jim’s death and, perhaps mercifully, could not imagine life beyond that for the rest of us.